Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### ONE FOR ALL AND ALL FOR ONE!

-When defending as a group with Vigor, your allies do not increase the difficulty and do not add extra dice for your opponents.
+When defending as a group with Vigor, your allies and you each gain **1** additional die.

 ### Shrug it Off